-How to view all WordPress Hooks
+How to list WordPress Hooks

 display all wordpres hooks